- Password protect notebooks

-Noteshelf supports multiple instances, as is to be expected of any app in iPadOS 13.
+Noteshelf supports multiple instances as expected of any app in iPadOS 13.
 You can open the app and the same notebook twice in split view and each window is a separate fully functional app window.
 You can open more notebooks in slide over.

 Noteshelf, like most of our top note-taking apps, doesn’t support true dark mode.
 It only switches the colours in your user interface.
 For a true dark mode experience, you have to rely on dark paper templates.

 Noteshelf supports hyperlinks that you can deactivate to avoid triggering them when you’re annotating your PDFs.
-It would be better if you could access the hyperlink deactivating settings from within the app’s workspace.
-At the moment there are just too many steps to access them.
+It would be better if we could access the hyperlink deactivating settings from within the app’s workspace.
+At the moment, there are just too many steps to access them.